Akshay199456/100DaysOfCode/README.md

 - Day 9: CSS Animations
 - Day 10: CSS 2-D and CSS 3-D Transforms
 - Day 11: Working on a project using animations trying to recreate the [Awwwards](http://awwwards.com/) featured landing site [Loop](https://loopearplugs.jp/)
+- Day 12/13: Completed work on the animation project.
+Cleaned and commented code